 All this and with reasonably easy access only a few hours from Melbourne, it’s well worth putting this one on your to-do list!

-A Note on the Epic Circuits Series:
+Important Warning on the Epic Circuits Series:

+These circuits are for experts only.
 As well as being long, these circuits cover rugged terrain in remote environments.
 You need to be physically and mentally capable, as well as being experienced and competent in the outdoors, and carrying all the necessary equipment and supplies.
 You should know how to navigate, and will need to take heed of weather conditions.

 Some parties may prefer to complete these circuits in two or three days.
 Although not described here, all of the circuits do provide great overnight camping options.